 - Heirloom Tomato Pickles

 - Watermelon Rind Pickles

 - 1 small red onion, very thinly sliced OR 2 shallots, sliced OR 1/2 cup chives, chopped

 - 2 cups zucchini , or yellow summer squash, sliced into rounds or ribbons

 - 2 to 4 sprigs fresh rosemary, stems removed

 - 4 to 6 leaves fresh sage, chopped roughly

 - 1 Tbsp. sea salt

-- 1/3 cup raw apple cider vinegar (optional for speed pickles.
+- 1/3 cup apple cider vinegar, (OPTIONAL for speed pickles.
 Do not use if fermenting.)

 - Dissolve sea salt in water to create brine solution.
-Stir until salt is dissolved, then add vinegar, if using.
+Stir until salt is dissolved.
+If using vinegar for speed pickles, add it now.

 - Pour liquid into jar to cover zucchini and herbs.
 Add more filtered water if necessary so you only leave about an inch of room at the top.

-- Or, if using vinegar for fast pickles, refrigerate for about an hour until chilled.
+- Or, if using vinegar for speed pickles, refrigerate for about an hour until chilled.
 (Better if left to pickle longer though.)